Sleep's Nightly Performance

 Deep Sleep - The First Headliner

-Other names include Stage 3 Non-REM (NREM), Slow Wave, or Deep NREM Sleep.
+Deep Sleep which goes by many names - Stage 3 Non-REM (NREM), Slow Wave, or Deep NREM Sleep

-Takes the spotlight mostly in the first half of the night
+Appears in the first hours of the night

 Handles essential restore and repair functions